 If you intend to distribute your libraries to others, choose collection and package names carefully.
-The collection namespace is hierarchical, but top-level collection names are global, and the package namespace is flat.
+The collection namespace is hierarchical, but top-level collection names are global,

+If you set PLTCOLLECTS, include an empty path in by starting the value with a colon (Unix and Mac OS) or semicolon (Windows) so that the original search paths are preserved. and the package namespace is flat.
 Consider putting one-off libraries under some top-level name like "molly" that identifies the producer.
 Use a collection name like "bakery" when producing the definitive collection of baked-goods libraries.